-- 16.4.1 The following list of nominal ledger accounts should be reconciled monthly: - Bank - Creditors - Debtors - Prepayments and accrual accounts - All balance sheet control accounts - 16.4.2 Establish a timetable detailing monthly deadlines and responsibilities for the performance and review of nominal ledger reconciliations. - 16.4.3 Ensure that the Finance Director approves and authorises the "monthly account checklist" completed and signed by the Accounts Assistant. - 16.4.4 Review Department expenditure before closing the general ledger for the period. - 16.4.5 It is the responsibility of the Finance Director to ensure that there is a clear audit trail with supporting documentation for all the transactions in the monthly management accounts.
+- 16.4.1 The following list of nominal ledger accounts will be reconciled monthly: - Bank - Creditors - Debtors - Prepayments and accrual accounts - All balance sheet control accounts - 16.4.2 Establish a timetable detailing monthly deadlines and responsibilities for the performance and review of nominal ledger reconciliations. - 16.4.3 Ensure that the Finance Director approves and authorises the "monthly account checklist" completed and signed by a member of the Finance team. - 16.4.4 Review Department expenditure before closing the general ledger for the period. - 16.4.5 It is the responsibility of the Finance Director to ensure that there is a clear audit trail with supporting documentation for all the transactions in the monthly management accounts.